 Due to its non-redundant nature, RAID 0 is ill-suited for applications requiring high data availability.
 When downtime is a big no-no, RAID 0 might bring about some worrisome risks.

 Simply put, it is great for performance, but its downsides highlight the importance choosing the right configuration that suits your needs.
-It’s important to carefully weigh the risks and decide on the best storage solutions.
+It’s important to carefully weigh the risks and decide on the best storage solutions for you.

 RAID 0 Configuration